 when a combination of text and illustrations is used, choose one of the two to always represent the main information media,

 do not use images without text, because that does not ensure clarity, images alone are not always sufficiently clear.

 Most of these recommendations speak for themselves.
 It's common sense...that should not be overlooked.
 Even though this clarity is often not sought-after or respected!

 The final point could have used a more in-depth explanation: Do not rely on images without text.
 It is always problematic to manage images that contain text or that are associated to text, when they must be translated.

 Luckily, an existing tool, such as Calenco, based on XML, allows separation of content from its layout, such as images and their caption.

 Key advantage : multilingual content management that can explain or caption visuals in a way that is not onlyfaster, but also more reliable!

-This Resolution of the Counsel [of Europe] thus constitutes an excellent user manual for user manuals!
+This Resolution of the Counsel [of Europe] thus represents an excellent user manual for the user manual!
 A condensed list of best practices for technical writers.